oncodash/ontoweaver/docs/sections/mapping_api.TPL.rst

 If the cell value is a string, it uses the ``separator`` parameter to split it.

+.. versionchanged:: 1.3

     If the cell value is any other type, it tries to iterate over it.
     In this case, any iterable object can be in the cell.

 .. warning::